This set of Waste Water Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Systems of Waste and Sewage Disposal”.

 d) Spread of epidemic

 Explanation: In the conservancy system, compact house design is not possible, a large labour force is required and there is a spread of an epidemic.
-Hence, little water consumption is an advantage of conservancy system over water carriage system.
+Hence, little water consumption is an advantage of the conservancy system over water carriage system.

 7. The means of promoting hygiene through the prevention of human contact with the hazards of wastes especially feces is called ________